alialib/alia/docs/flow-tracking.md

 ?> The alia control flow macros come in both uppercase and lowercase forms.
    Traditionally, they have been lowercase to more closely resemble the actual C++ keywords that they mimic.
-However, the uppercase form makes it more obvious to readers (and clang-format) that the macros are indeed macros.
+However, the uppercase form makes it more obvious to readers that the macros are indeed macros.
 Ultimately, it's up to you which style you prefer.
 If you want to be strict in your project, you can disable the lowercase form in [the configuration](configuration.md).

 [source](numerical.cpp ':include :fragment=analysis')